maurogonzalez/apigee-docker/README.md

 # Apigee Edge Docker 5-node installation

 ## Overview
-This projects installs and runs a 5-node [Apigee Edge for Private Cloud 4.17.09](https://docs.apigee.com/private-cloud/latest/overview) with Developer Services portal using docker containers for testing purposes only.
+This project installs and runs a 5-node [Apigee Edge for Private Cloud 4.17.09](https://docs.apigee.com/private-cloud/latest/overview) with Developer Services portal using docker containers for testing purposes only.

 Optionally you can install [Saml on Edge](https://docs.apigee.com/private-cloud/latest/supporting-saml-edge-private-cloud).